 After two years of testimony from dozens of witnesses on both sides, the CRB ruled to increase songwriter rates for interactive streaming from 10.5% to 15.1% over the next five years (2018-2022).
 The new rate would be based on the greater amount of either (1) a percentage of revenue, or (2) total content costs*.

-* Content costs are payments to labels, which are negotiated in a free market by the digital services
+* Content costs are payments to labels, which are negotiated in a free market by digital service providers

-Though not directly related to the January ruling by the CRB, the Orrin G. Hatch Music Modernization Act is signed into law as of October 11th at 12:08pm ET.
-The bill revamps Section 115 of the U.S. Copyright Act, combining three major pieces of legislation:
+Though not directly related to the January ruling by the CRB, the Orrin G. Hatch Music Modernization Act is signed into law as of October 11 at 12:08 p.m.
+EST. The bill revamps Section 115 of the U.S. Copyright Act, combining three major pieces of legislation:

 - The Classics Act (Compensating Legacy Artists for their Songs, Service, & Important Contributions to Society Act) for pre-1972 recordings.

-In a joint statement Amazon, Google, Pandora and Spotify said, "We are asking the U.S. Court of Appeals for the D.C.
+In a joint statement Amazon, Google, Pandora, and Spotify wrote, "We are asking the U.S. Court of Appeals for the D.C.
 Circuit to review the decision."
-In explaining its decision, Spotify posts a blog in an effort to explain their position.
-In response, NMPA President and CEO David Israelite issues a point by point counter.
+Knowing how divisive its decision would be, Spotify published a blog post to explain its position.
+In response, NMPA President and CEO David Israelite issues a point-by-point counter.